Canonical graph decompositions via local separations: Introduction

 \subsection{From tree-decompositions to graph-decompositions}

-Tree-decompositions are a tried and tested concept to display the connectivity-structure of graphs when this resembles that of a tree.
-Roughly speaking, a tree-decomposition (\cref{fig:TDCintro}) is a blueprint which shows how a graph $G$ (black) can be built from smaller graphs (grey), called \emph{parts}, by gluing them in the shape of a tree (blue), called the \emph{decomposition tree}.
-Each edge of the decomposition tree determines a \emph{separator} of~$G$ (circled in red), and more specifically induces a \emph{separation}\footnote{Separations generalise separators; see \cref{sec:Terminology} for definitions.} which describes $G$ as a union of two halves that overlap precisely in that separator.
+Tree-decompositions are a well-established concept to display the connectivity-structure of graphs when this resembles that of a tree.
+Roughly speaking, a tree-decomposition (\cref{fig:TDCintro}) is a blueprint which shows how a graph $G$ (black) can be built from smaller graphs (grey), called \emph{parts}, by gluing them together in the shape of a tree (blue), called the \emph{decomposition tree}.
+Each edge of the decomposition tree determines a \emph{separator} of~$G$ (circled in red), and more specifically induces a \emph{separation} which describes $G$ as a union of two halves that overlap precisely in that separator.

 Tree-decompositions are a key concept in Robertson and Seymour's proof of their Graph Minor Theorem~\cite{GMXX}.
-In Computer Science, many algorithmic problems that are NP-hard in general can be decided in linear time for classes of graphs admitting tree-decompositions into parts of bounded size, by Courcelle's Theorem~\cite{Courcelle}.
-In Group Theory, and in Bass-Serre Theory more specifically, tree-decompositions are used to detect product-structure in Cayley graphs such as amalgamated free products or HNN-extensions, for example in modern proofs of Stallings' Theorem~\cites{kron2010cutting,StallingsQuasi}.
+In computer science, many algorithmic problems that are NP-hard in general can be decided in linear time for classes of graphs admitting tree-decompositions into parts of bounded size, by Courcelle's Theorem~\cite{Courcelle}.
+In group theory, and in Bass-Serre theory more specifically, tree-decompositions are used to detect product-structure in Cayley graphs such as amalgamated free products or HNN-extensions, for example in modern proofs of Stallings' Theorem~\cites{kron2010cutting,StallingsQuasi}.